Super Lawyers

 Raise your hand if that makes sense to you.
 If you are not an accident attorney who regularly handles these cases, it seems crazy.
 Why would your insurance company choose to pay your claim against the at-fault driver?
 You don’t need to understand the underlying rationale.
 But the short version is that it can eventually get that money back, and it also gives the insurance company some tactical advantages when defending the underinsured motorist claim.

-What you do need to understand is you must comply with the letter of this statute, or you are not going to be able to bring an underinsured motorist claim after you settle your case with the at-fault driver.
+What you do need to understand is that you must comply with the letter of this statute, or you will not be able to bring an underinsured motorist claim after you settle your case with the at-fault driver.

 Do I have to give the insurance company a recorded statement or a medical exam to bring a claim?

-The answer to this question is tricky?
-The best answer is “probably not” because this is one of those “Yes, the policy language says we do but it is not a requirement to bring the claim under Maryland law” type issues.
+The answer to this question is tricky.
+The best answer is “probably not” because this is one of those “Yes, the policy language says we do, but it is not required to bring the claim under Maryland law” type issues.

 Our Maryland accident lawyers believe a plaintiff would win if these issues were brought to the Maryland Court of Appeals.
 Should you take this chance?
-Unless there was some unbelievably compelling reason, the answer is no. But these are the kind of issues that are foolish to tackle without an attorney who knows where the minefields are.
+Unless there was some unbelievably compelling reason, the answer is no. But these kinds of issues are foolish to tackle without an attorney who knows where the minefields are.

 What if the insurance company disagrees about how much my case is worth?

-This is exactly what 95% of our uninsured motorist cases are about: a disagreement over what the claim is worth.
+This is exactly what 95% of our uninsured motorist cases are about: a disagreement over the claim’s worth.
 The insurance company almost always greatly undervalues serious injury cases before a lawsuit is filed.

 I have a workers’ compensation case, too.
 Can I bring a UM claim?

 In what is a bad law, the uninsured motorist carrier in Maryland gets a dollar-for-dollar set off of its liability by deducting all paid workers’ compensation benefits.
-You can find this draconian law in Section 19-513(e) of the Maryland Insurance Law.
+This draconian law is found in Section 19-513(e) of the Maryland Insurance Law.

 Do the insurance policies stack on top of each other?

-So your maximum recovery is $1 million not $1.5 million.
+So your maximum recovery is $1 million, not $1.5 million.
 So the amount of coverage is calculated by subtracting the underlying policy.
 The law in many other states is different.
-We field calls from lawyers in other states who are representing Maryland drivers asking us to explain Maryland uninsured motorist law and they are stunned to hear that we can’t stack the policies on top of each other.
+We field calls from lawyers in other states representing Maryland drivers asking us to explain Maryland uninsured motorist law.
+They are stunned to hear that we can’t stack the policies on top of each other.

 Do I need to be in my vehicle to be eligible for uninsured motorist benefits?

 While there are some exceptions, the answer is no. So if you are driving your friend’s car and that vehicle has less uninsured motorist coverage than you have, you can tap into your insurance.
-The law is designed to provide protection when you are smart enough to get more insurance coverage than the other driver.
+The law provides protection when you are smart enough to get more insurance coverage than the other driver.

 Do I have to sue my insurance company to get UM benefits?